 - 5GC NF deployment

-3) Specify the MnS requirements and solutions for autonomous network levels management (including NRM fragment to support the autonomy functionalities discovery and control).
+3) Specify the MnS requirements and solutions for autonomous network levels management (including NRM fragment to support the autonomy functionalities discovery and control) for the use cases defined in Rel-17 and the two listed in objective 2).

 This work will take into account of the study in 3GPP TR 28.910, TR 28.909 and related work in progress which are related to network autonomy.
 Any existing standard deliverables shall be reused as much as possible when applicable.
 In which work item to define the new solution depends on the concrete MnS requirements, for example, MDA related solution can be defined in eMDAS work, intent related solution can be defined in eIDMS work, fault management related solution can be defined in FSEV work.
-Coordination with 3GPP working groups (e.g. SA WG2, RAN WG3) and other groups (e.g. ETSI ISG ZSM) to achieve coordinated view on autonomous network are needed.
+Coordination with 3GPP working groups (e.g. SA WG2, RAN WG3) and other groups (e.g. ETSI ISG ZSM) to achieve coordinated view on autonomous network related topics (e.g. closed control loop, data analytics, intent handling) are needed.

 5 Expected Output and Time scale